 Accelerating Chesapeake Bay Watershed Implementation Plans

 Offered in partnership with the Maryland Department of Agriculture, this project addresses animal waste management concerns in the Chesapeake Bay watershed and helps farmers implement practices to avoid winter application of manure.
 Producers that are interested in waste storage facilities, pumping plants, heavy use areas, and solid/liquid waste separation facilities are encouraged to visit their local USDA Service Center to apply.
-Applications must be received by July 17, 2015.
+2017 applications are due by November 18, 2016.

 Practices and Payment Rates (excel, 92 KB)